tymyrddin/purple/source/docs/social-engineering/why-simulations-fail.md

-# Why phishing simulations often fail
+# Where phishing simulations fail

 Most security awareness programmes have a structural flaw: they teach people to recognise phishing emails drawn from vendor training libraries, which are typically six to eighteen months behind what is actually arriving at